ho3einmolavi/communere-test/README.md

 * `cd communere-test/`
 * Run `docker-compose up -d --build`

-Now the application is up and running on the port 80.
+Now the application is up and running on port 80.

 ## API Documentation